ebu/ear-production-suite/docs/index.markdown

       </div>
   </details>
   <details>
-    <summary>Why are the plug-ins do not loading on MacOS Catalina or above?</summary>
+    <summary>Why are the plug-ins not loading on MacOS Catalina or above?</summary>
       <div class="text_section">
         <p>The MacOS security gatekeeper service may block the plug-ins from loading.
         You can validate the files after install by entering the following command in Terminal:</p>